ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![mysql](./images/8.%20mysql.png)

-* Run a security script that comes pre-installed with MySql.
+* Run a security script that comes pre-installed with MySQL.
 This script removes insecure default settings and locks down access to your database system.
 Before running the script, you will set a password for the root user, using *mysql_native_password* as the default authentication method.
 You are defining this user's password as `PassWord.1`

 ```bash
 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';